 Interval Edit Mode

-When this mode is selected, adjustments made to the objects are applied to every position of these objects on the selected interval.
-For example, moving an object in one frame will move it in every other frame of the interval.
+When this mode is selected, adjustments made to the objects are applied to every position of these objects on the selected interval:

 When this mode is used, the Viewport window is marked with a red border.

 To disable Interval Edit Mode, simply disable the corresponding button.

 If this feature is enabled, interpolation is changed to Fixed when the animation is changed (including being snapped to Auto Physics simulation).
 This happens because transformation is applied to every frame, not just to keyframes.